Alizée: 2000–2002: Gourmandises, Moi... Lolita, L'Alizé, and international success

-Alizée made her debut with the single Moi...
-Lolita, her most successful to date.
+"Moi...
+Lolita" became her most successful to date.
 It enjoyed success throughout most of Europe and parts of East Asia, reaching number one in several countries.
 The associated music video portrayed Alizée as an impoverished rustic teen visiting a dance club in the city with her little sister, pursued by a young man who had lent them the bus fare to get there, but whose romantic interest in her she never returned.
 The song was later used in the UK trailer of the 2006 film, A Good Year, and was a part of the film's soundtrack.

-The single was from her debut album, Gourmandises ("Delicacies"), released in 2000.
+The single was from her debut album, Gourmandises, released in 2000.
 The album, written by Farmer and composed by Boutonnat, sold over 788,000 copies in France – it reached Platinum status in just three months.
 In 2001, the album was launched internationally and Alizée became the highest-selling female French singer ever.
 The album went on to sell over two million copies worldwide.
 Farmer and Boutonnat kept a tight rein how the album was marketed and controlled the image in which Alizée was portrayed.
 In the meantime, Alizée gave very few interviews, and even when she did, they did not stretch beyond 20 minutes per journalist.
 Neither did she agree to any photoshoots.

-Her second single L'Alizé (2000), also from the same album, followed soon.
+Her second single "L'Alizé" (2000), also from the same album, followed soon.
 It also hit number one in France, and gained some international success.
-The video of the "sexily alliterative" song (compare its title to "Lola," a variant on "Lolita") shows a miraculously acrobatic (even airborne) Alizée frolicking amidst popping bubbles in front of a pink backdrop, erotically singing about her cautious search for a true love.
-The video was shot in a studio in Brussels, which had a 25-metre by 10-metre painted canvas to serve as the background, with real bubbles.
-This single was followed up with another single from the same album – the title song, "Gourmandises".
+The video of the "sexily alliterative" song (compare its title to "Lola", a variant on "Lolita") shows a miraculously acrobatic (even airborne) Alizée frolicking amidst popping bubbles in front of a pink backdrop, erotically singing about her cautious search for a true love.
+The video was shot in a studio in Brussels, which had a 25-metre-by-10-metre painted canvas to serve as the background, with real bubbles.
+This single was followed up with another single from the same album – the title song "Gourmandises".
 The video, which shows a group of teenage boys and girls on a picnic, was shot in a day.
 The last single from the album was "Parler tout bas", about coming of age, and was illustrated with a surreal music video.
 In France, "Parler tout bas" was the third single, then followed by the release of Gourmandises.